jordiolivares/sttp/docs/websockets.md

 If creating the websocket handler is a side-effecting operation (and the handler is wrapped with an effects wrapper), the `openWebsocketF(handler)` can be used.

-After opening a websocket, a `sttp.client.ws.WebSocketResponse` instance is returned, wrapped in a backend-specific effects wrapper, such as `Future`, `IO`, `Task` or no wrapper for synchronous backends.
+After opening a websocket, an `sttp.client.ws.WebSocketResponse` instance is returned, wrapped in a backend-specific effects wrapper, such as `Future`, `IO`, `Task` or no wrapper for synchronous backends.
 If the protocol upgrade hasn't been successful, the request will fail with an error (represented as an exception or a failed effects wrapper).

 In case of success, `WebSocketResponse` contains: